 A site plan showing:

-Contours at intervals of two (2) feet.
+Contours at intervals of one (1) foot.

 General location, size and use of all proposed structures in conformance with the yard requirements; or designation of individual lots if such lots are proposed to be sold to individual owners.